Joan Miró: Livres d'Artiste

 Miró created over 250 illustrated books.
 These were known as "Livres d'Artiste".
 One such work was published in 1974, at the urging of the widow of the French poet Robert Desnos, titled Les pénalités de l'enfer ou les Nouvelles Hébrides ("The Penalties of Hell or The New Hebrides").
 It was a set of 25 lithographs, five in black, and the others in colors.

 In 2006, the book with these collected lithos was displayed in "Joan Miró, Illustrated Books" at the Vero Beach Museum of Art.
 One critic described it as "an especially powerful set, not only for the rich imagery but also for the story behind the book's creation.
 The lithographs are long, narrow verticals, and while they feature Miró's familiar shapes, there's an unusual emphasis on texture."
 The critic continued, "I was instantly attracted to these four prints, to an emotional lushness, that's in contrast with the cool surfaces of so much of Miró's work.
 Their poignancy is even greater, I think, when you read how they came to be.
-The artist met and became friends with Desnos, perhaps the most beloved and influential surrealist writer, in 1925, and before long, they made plans to collaborate on a livre d'artist[e].
+The artist met and became friends with Desnos, perhaps the most beloved and influential surrealist writer, in 1925, and before long, they made plans to collaborate on a livre d'artiste.
 Those plans were put on hold because of the Spanish Civil War and World War II.
 Desnos' bold criticism of the latter led to his imprisonment in concentration camps [ Auschwitz ], and he died at age 45 shortly after his release in 1945.

 "Nearly three decades later, at the suggestion of Desnos' widow, Miró set out to illustrate the poet's manuscript.
 It was his first work in prose, which was written in Morocco in 1922 but remained unpublished until this posthumous collaboration."

 The Fundació Joan Miró Museum on Montjuïc in Barcelona.
 The building is by rationalist architect Josep Lluís Sert.